Lancaster Nurture Group Report

 The data was analysed across five areas: The Child; The Nurture Group; The Mainstream Class; The Parents/Carers; and The Whole School.
 Across these five areas two key themes emerged as being particularly important drivers of nurture-in-practice.
-These were:

 - the importance of relationships to enhance communication and to model positive and functional ways of relating to children, parents and teachers.

 - training for all staff members to instil an understanding of and value for nurture across the school to promote a vision of whole school as therapeutic community and an understanding of behaviour as communication.

 More specifically, these two themes can be understood in relation to the development of strategies to: